 Home Runs and More

-The pitcher's mound was lowered in 1969 from fifteen inches above home plate to ten inches.
-Baseball executives and owners yearned for the days when big home run hitters, like Babe Ruth and Lou Gehrig, drew giant crowds to baseball stadiums.
-In 1968, pitchers were overpowering hitters, and the games were closer and fewer runs were scored.
+The pitcher's mound was lowered in 1969 from 15 inches above home plate to 10 inches.
+Baseball executives and owners yearned for the days when big home run hitters like Babe Ruth and Lou Gehrig drew giant crowds to baseball stadiums.
+In 1968, pitchers were overpowering hitters, and the games were closer, and fewer runs were scored.

 An increase in offense resulted from the mound being lowered, and though there were some exceptional power hitters playing in the 1960s, the decrease of pitching dominance allowed more players to hit for power in the 1970s.